DecentricCorp/Lightrail-API-Docs/docs/quickstart/drop-in-gift-cards.md

 ## Support
 Looking for an example?
 Check out our [sample app](https://github.com/Giftbit/stripe-integration-sample-webapp) which is a working example of the entire Drop-in Gift Card solution.

-Contact us anytime at hello@lightrail.com —- we are here to help.
+Contact us any time at hello@lightrail.com —- we are here to help.